-To complete your screening, parents and youth must complete this packet.
+To complete your screening, parents and youth must COMPLETE AND PRINT this packet.
 Follow the directions below, and scroll down for more information about the screening event.

 Health History Form and Screening Waiver

-- Click on the button below, download and save the file to your laptop or desktop computer
+- Click on the button below, download and save the form to your laptop or desktop computer

-- Once downloaded, to complete online, open the PDF with Adobe Acrobat Reader DC (If needed, download for free for PC and Mac)
+- Once downloaded, to complete online, open the PDF with Adobe Acrobat Reader DC – it will not work if you use Preview (If needed, download Adobe for free for PC and Mac)

-- Complete pages 1, 2 and 3, then pages 6, 7 and 8 by clicking on the bubble and/or writing in your answers (do not complete the STAFF ONLY pages)
+- Complete pages 1, 2, 3 and 4 (skip Staff Only pages) then pages 7 and 8 by clicking on the bubbles or type in the information.

-- If completed online, click save before closing and printing the document
+- Once completed, click save before closing and printing the document

 - Print the entire 8-page form SINGLE SIDED and bring it with you to the screening

-- Once printed, you must complete page 6 by hand and sign the waiver on page 7
+- Once printed, you must sign the waiver on page 7

-If you encounter a problem, or you cannot print the form, we can print the forms for you at the screening, but it will delay your appointment.
+If you encounter a problem, or you cannot print the form, we have blank forms for you at the screening.
 If this is necessary, please review the forms in advance so you will be prepared to complete them at the screening.
+You can also simply print the form at home and fill in the bubbles by hand.
 See you there!Download form